 New university research highlights the need for sulfur (S) management on soybean due to higher grain yields and lower atmospheric deposition.
-This data also emphasizes the need for availability during both vegetative and reproductive growth (See Figure 1).
+These data also emphasize the need for availability during both vegetative and reproductive growth.
+(See Figure 1)

-MicroEssentials® S10® supplies multiple nutrients fused into one nutritionally balanced granule, providing uniform nutrient distribution, improved nutrient uptake, season-long S availability and increased yield.
+MicroEssentials S10 supplies multiple nutrients fused into one nutritionally balanced granule, providing uniform nutrient distribution, increased nutrient uptake, and season-long S availability.

-Cropping Conditions: All trials conformed to local cropping practices.
+• All trials conformed to local cropping practices

 K Rate: As required by soil test